azuma-healthtech-public/mimoto-examples/README.md

 ASP.NET Core Authorization Server, which integrates mimoto (via authorization code flow).
 Can be used from react or android apps.

 ## rails-rodauth-omniauth-simple
-Simple example using omiauth to integrate mimoto (via authorization code flow) and rodauth for auth managementg.
+Simple example using omiauth to integrate mimoto (via authorization code flow) and rodauth for auth management.

+## laravel-passport-socialite-simple
+Simple example using socialite to integrate mimoto (via authorization code flow) and passport for auth management.

 ## ...
 More coming soon.